Ubrguxk/JavaFromZero/README.md

 ## General Information
-- Provide general information about your project here.
+- This is my first project of my collage study
 - What problem does it (intend to) solve?
 - What is the purpose of your project?
 - Why did you undertake it?